Coconut Chutney Recipe – Easy South Indian Chutney

 🔗 Internal Link: [Best Indian breakfast recipes]

-No, fresh coconut is recommended for authentic taste.
+No, it’s best to use fresh coconut for an authentic taste.

 Can I add ginger?